-Veitchia (Adonidia): Planting, Growing, and Care
+Veitchia (Adonidia): Planting, Cultivation, and Care

 Contents

-The Veitchia in a few words
+The Veitchia in a nutshell

-- It boasts an elegant silhouette with its large, gracefully incurved fronds
+- It boasts an elegant silhouette with its large, gracefully incurved fronds.

 Discover this magnificent indoor palm tree!